Because Congress is debating tax reform, I’m republishing this article to again raise the issue of inequality.

 To do these things requires strategic investments in education, research, infrastructure, healthcare, and wellness & social programs, among others.
 But who pays for that?
 It makes no sense to put a heavy tax burden on workers when they don’t actually profit from the productivity increases extending from those public investments.
 No, most of the burden should come from those who profit the most, and that’s why I support raising the minimum wage and adding new tax brackets.

 MINIMUM WAGE — The video infographic shows that the bottom 50% of the population live hand-to-mouth and don’t invest.
-They own just 0.5% of stocks, and because they spend almost all of what they earn on living expenses, any extra money they get goes directly into the economy, creating increased market demand for good and services that mostly benefit those at the top.
+They own just 0.5% of stocks, and because they spend almost all of what they earn on living expenses, any extra money they get goes directly into the economy, creating increased market demand for goods and services that mostly benefit those at the top.

 An alternative to raising the mandatory minimum wage could be incentives for doing that by lowering the tax burden of companies who keep a low ratio between the highest incomes and lowest.
 That ratio should include executive wages, stock options, and other forms of compensation to make it more difficult to “game” the system.
-And I also recommend giving shareholders greater say in determining executive compensation, because with “interlocking directorates,” CEOs tend to sit on multiple boards of directors and vote for each other’s compensation.
+I also recommend giving shareholders greater say in determining executive compensation, because with “interlocking directorates,” CEOs tend to sit on multiple boards of directors and vote for each other’s compensation.